 Pygmy Whitefish are small, with a maximum total length (TL) for most populations between approximately 150 and 275 mm (e.g., Eschmeyer and Bailey, 1955; McCart, 1965).
 Growth of Pygmy Whitefish appears to be fast before sexual maturity, which may occur between the second and fourth years of life (Weisel et al., 1973; Heard and Hartman, 1966), and considerably slower following sexual maturity (McCart, 1965; McPhail, 2007).
 Growth of males and females is similar during the initial fast-growth period, but females are larger at older ages and have a longer lifespan (Eschmeyer and Bailey, 1955; McPhail and Zemlak, 2001; Zemlak and McPhail, 2004; McPhail, 2007).
-Our second objective is to describe the growth of Lake Superior Pygmy Whitefish and to make comparisons with other studies.
-One key comparison will be with the first collections of Pygmy Whitefish in Lake Superior made in 1953 by Eschmeyer and Bailey (1955), to determine if growth of Pygmy Whitefish from Lake Superior has changed in 60 y.
+Our second objective was to describe the growth of Lake Superior Pygmy Whitefish and to compare with other studies.
+One key comparison was with the first collections of Pygmy Whitefish in Lake Superior made in 1953 by Eschmeyer and Bailey (1955), to determine if growth of Pygmy Whitefish from Lake Superior changed in 60 y.

 Finally, Froese (2006) made a strong argument for the utility and continued publication of weight-length relationships for fish from a variety of populations.
 Zemlak and McPhail (2004) published the only weight-length relationships (for each bimonthly summer sampling period) for Pygmy Whitefish.
 FishBase (Froese and Pauly, 2014) currently provides a weight-length relationship that was derived from other species with a body shape similar to Pygmy Whitefish (Froese et al., 2013).
-Therefore, our third objective is to report the weight-length relationships for male and female Pygmy Whitefish in Lake Superior.
+Therefore, our third objective was to report the weight-length relationships for male and female Pygmy Whitefish in Lake Superior.

 Materials and Methods